dbossnirvana/AES_MATLAB/README.md

 To Use:
 -    Run aes_master.m

--   Copyright 2016, Jonathan Martinez, E:jem14m@my.fsu.edu
+-   Copyright 2016, Jonathan Martinez